 City Centre facts

-The city centre is those 433 hectares that most closely corresponds to Statistics NZ’s Census unit areas Auckland Central West, Auckland Central East & Auckland Harbourside.
+The city centre comprises 433 hectares that closely correspond to Statistics NZ’s Census unit areas; Auckland Central West, Auckland Central East & Auckland Harbourside.

 These 3 areas are further divided into 16 SA2 (Statistical Area 2) divisions, providing more finely-grained detail.
 The population is estiated at up to 53,000 (Sept 2018).
 This includes over 2,000 school-age children (as of July 2017) who have to leave the city centre daily, as we have no state schools in the city centre.
 The city centre population is forecast to grow by a further 30,000 over the next 10 years.
 Population in 2006 was 19,000.

 The population is young - 58% are aged 15-29. and 70% aged between 15-35.